I’m obsessed with Greece.

 Head to Syntagma Square next to watch the changing of the guard.
 This takes place every hour on the hour, so attempt to time your visit perfectly.
 The guards wear fun outfits, march around in unison, and generally make for interesting photos.

 From Syntagma Square, wander over to the enormous National Archaeological Museum to get your history on.
-Again, I’m not a museum fan, but this one was seriously impressive and complements the ruins explorations you’ve done so far.
+Again, I’m not a museum fan, but this one was seriously impressive and complements the ruin-themed explorations you’ve done so far.

 When you emerge from the museum, you’ll be in the achingly cool Exarchia neighbourhood, where I chose to base myself in Athens.
 And I loved this neighbourhood.
 Even if you’re not staying there, it’s well-worth a wander and meal in the evening.
 So many great restaurants and bars!
 I especially recommend Atitamos for Cretan food and Giantes for excellent meals all round.
+I ate at both multiples times while I was in the city.

 Day Three: Everything Else

-We’ll keep this day more chilled out, and spend most of the day crossing off the final remaining attractions on your combined pass.
+We’ll keep this day more chilled out and spend most of the day crossing off the final remaining attractions on your combined pass.
 By this point, you’ve visited the Acropolis, checked out the Ancient and Roman Agoras, and still have a handful of attractions to explore.
 Fortunately, unless you’re huge on ruins, these can all be seen fairly quickly.

 Start your day by heading to Monastiraki for some ruins, architecture, and shopping.
 If you’re looking to stock up on